dktr0/estuary/client/src/Estuary/Languages/CineCer0/REFERENCE.md

-circleMask' [m] [w] [h] $ -- similar to circleMask but with two more parameters that move the center of the circleMask sqrMask [m] $ -- 0 is no mask, 0-0.99 makes the mask appear from biggest to smallest (it grows/decrease from the centre) rectMask [t] [r] [b] [l] $ -- accepts four parameters: top right bottom left, which are the amount of reduction in each side
+circleMask' [m] [w] [h] $ -- similar to circleMask but with two more parameters that move the center of the circleMask sqrMask [m] $ -- 0 is no mask, 0-0.99 makes the mask appear from biggest to smallest (it grows/decrease from the centre) rectMask [t] [r] [b] [l] $ -- accepts four parameters: top right bottom left, which are the amount of reduction in each side z [n] -- changes the depth of the video being reproduced

+## Text

+text "This is not a text" -- the string represents the text that will be displayed in the canvas font "fontType" -- fonts available depending on browser characteristics fontSize [n] -- a font size strike -- strikes the text with a white line bold -- the weight of the font becomes heavier italic -- the style of the font changes to italic z [n] -- changes the depth of the text, z 0 is the top layer

 ## ramp